About The Stevie Awards

 Q: What do winners receive?

-Q: Where can I find a list of past honorees in The American Business Awards?
+Q: Where can I find a list of past winners?

-A: Click here for the list of 2015 Stevie Award winners.
+A: Click here for the list of 2015 Stevie winners.

 Q: What are the benefits of submitting entries?

-The employee-relations benefits can be significant.
-When you submit entries, you're telling your employees that you recognize and appreciate their accomplishments and believe that their achievements are worthy of recognition.
+A: The employee-relations benefits can be significant.
+When you submit entries, you're telling your employees that you recognize and appreciate their efforts and believe that their achievements are worthy of recognition.

-The benefits of becoming a Gold, Silver or Bronze Stevie Award winner will also be significant.
-Winners can expect to receive a good amount of publicity.
-Plus we make tools available to honorees to help them leverage their awards.
+The benefits of winning a Stevie will also be significant.
+Gold, Silver and Bronze Stevie Award winners can expect to receive a tremendous amount of publicity.

 Q: What sort of publicity can Stevie Award winners expect to receive?

-A: The awards ceremonies will be livestreamed, so Stevie winners will receive national exposure just from the broadcasts.
-The Awards' public relations agency will also work to generate national, regional, and local exposure for Stevie winners.
+A: The Awards' public relations team will also work to generate national, regional, and local exposure for Stevie winners.
+Click here to see recent press clippings about Stevie Award winners.

 Q: Who can be nominated?